Swim LESSONS SWIM TEAM ADULT SWIM

 This program is for lap swimmers over the age of 21 only.
 The group meets weekdays from 6-8am and weekends by arrangement.
 There is no lifeguard on duty, so it’s imperative that there be at least two swimmers present at all times for safety purposes; it is understood that swimming is done at one’s own risk.
 Early Morning Swim is for members only.

-For more information on Early Morning Swim, contact Marie Ann Barry at MAB3042@aol.com
+For more information on Early Morning Swim, contact Barb Zahorik at firstname.lastname@example.org.

 *Please note that each swimmer must register for early morning swim and complete the step on the registration pages.
 There is no cost associated with this activity.